OpenRobotLab/EmbodiedScan/README.md

 ### Demo Inference

 We provide a demo for running EmbodiedScan's model on a sample scan.
-Please download the raw dara from [Google Drive](https://drive.google.com/file/d/1nXIbH56TmIoEVv1AML7mZS0szTR5HgNC/view?usp=sharing) or [BaiduYun](https://pan.baidu.com/s/1GK9Z4M-VbRSMWErB39QGpg?pwd=v5w1) and refer to the [notebook](demo/demo.ipynb) for more details.
+Please download the raw data from [Google Drive](https://drive.google.com/file/d/1nXIbH56TmIoEVv1AML7mZS0szTR5HgNC/view?usp=sharing) or [BaiduYun](https://pan.baidu.com/s/1GK9Z4M-VbRSMWErB39QGpg?pwd=v5w1) and refer to the [notebook](demo/demo.ipynb) for more details.

 ## 📦 Model and Benchmark